billkarsh/SpikeGLX/Markdown/UserManual.md

 > Note that the BNC should be supplying the multiplexed clock rate:
 `(nominal sample rate) X (muxing factor)`.

-#### Case C: Non-Whisper External Master Clock

-You may not have a Whisper, but are nevertheless getting a master sample clock input from an external source.
-Follow these steps:

-* Set device1 clock = PFI terminal.
-* Connect external clock source to that terminal.
-* _Optionally_ connect same external signal to a device2 PFI terminal.
-* Specify input channels in the XA and XD boxes.
-* `Chans/muxer` is ignored for these channels.

-#### Case D: Internal Clock Source

-You can run without any master clock this way:

-* Set device1 clock = `Internal`.
-In this mode we program the device1 Ctr0
-to be the master clock using the sample rate you enter in `Samples/s`.
-The Ctr0 signal is available as an output from device1 (see the pin-out for your device).
-On the NI BNC-2110 breakout box this is usually available at terminal `P2.4`.
-* _Optionally_ connect a wire from the device1 Ctr0 output pin to a selected `PFI` terminal on device2.
-* Specify input channels in the XA and XD boxes.
-* `Chans/muxer` is ignored for these channels.
-* Set a `Sample/s` value (you command a desired value rather than measure it).

 ### Input Channel Strings